danielrshackleton/fake-news-bot/README.md

 # fake-news-bot

-This is a reddit bot which scrapes a news article when posted to any of a number of subreddits, and analyzes it for fake news with 96% accuracy (deviates roughly 0.5% each way).
-The training dataset used contains 20,799 articles.
+This is a reddit bot which scrapes a news article when posted to any of a number of subreddits, and analyzes it for fake news with roughly 80% accuracy on unseen articles.
+The Passive Aggressive Classifier runs on a training dataset of 20,799 articles found [here](https://www.kaggle.com/c/fake-news/data?select=train.csv).

 ### Built with:
 #### Web Scraping